salekinchowdhury/profile/_blogs/VerilogA_Day01_Resistor.md

 ---
-layout: tutorial
+layout: post
-title: "Your Tutorial Title"
-description: "A brief description of the tutorial"
+title: "Understanding Verilog-A"
 date: 2024-10-24
-order: 1
+author: "Your Name"
+excerpt: "An introduction to Verilog-A, its syntax, and key features."
 ---

-tutorial content goes here.
+Here’s the content of your blog post about Verilog-A